Anansia Leslie-Bailey, RMHCI, CCP, CCSP, CCC

 My Approach to Wellness

 My approach to wellness is grounded in culturally sensitive, trauma-informed care.
 I believe that healing requires honoring where you come from and creating a plan for where you want to go.
 I incorporate holistic wellness practices and create a space where you feel safe to explore your identity, set healthy boundaries, and prioritize your well-being.
-Whether we’re focusing on career transitions, managing anxiety, or supporting cultural identity, I offer a future-oriented approach, allowing you to tap into your resilience and thrive.
+Whether we’re focusing on building healthy relationship patterns, career transitions, managing anxiety, or supporting cultural identity, I offer a future-oriented approach, allowing you to tap into your resilience and thrive.

 What are 5 words clients use to describe you?